hungchun0201/NTUclassCrawler/readme.md

 ## Introduction

 This is a program that can crawl data of classes in next semester from "classroom management system(上課教室看板)".
-By utilizing this program, you can plan your curriculum early than NTU online.
-While the information is not quite complete on the website, it is still a useful and helpful tool if you want to organize the curriculum in next semester.
+With this program, you can schedule/arrange your classes before they come out at NTU online.
+While the information is not quite complete on the website, it is still a useful and helpful tool if you want to organize the curriculum for next semester.
 The reference link is http://gra206.aca.ntu.edu.tw/classrm/index.php/acarm/webcr-use1-new.

 ## Environment